practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 A big challenge in managing open source projects is that their codebases tend to decay as they grow.
-This isn't due to a lack of technically skilled contributors, but instead is a result of the gradual loss of understandability that comes along with any  long-term project that has an open-ended scope and a distributed team of volunteers supporting it.
+This isn't due to a lack of technically skilled contributors, but instead is a result of the gradual loss of understandability that comes along with any long-term and open-ended project that has an distributed team of volunteers supporting it.

 Once a project becomes more useful, it naturally attracts a more diverse group of developers who are interested in adapting the codebase to